OttoAllmendinger/gnome-shell-bitcoin-markets/README.md

         make install

 Then go to https://extensions.gnome.org/local/ to turn on the extension or use gnome-tweak-tool.
+With `make restart` the gnome-shell can be restarted during development iterations.
+On most systems you can use `journalctl /usr/bin/gnome-shell -f -o cat` to get log output from this (and other) extensions.

 ## Contributors

-* https://github.com/filidorwiese - Altcoin support, BTC-E and Poloniex support
+* https://github.com/filidorwiese - Altcoin support, CoinMarketCap and Poloniex support
 * https://github.com/fearenales - Popup settings implementation, BTCChina support
 * https://github.com/b00bl1k - WEX support
 * https://github.com/osiux - Bitso support